c6o/docs/content/guides/firstapp.md

 * Status reporting and error handling.
 Application provisioners should report status and handle errors in case of failure.

-To get started, we'll have a look at the Node-RED application spec and provisioner.
+To get started, we'll have a look at the Node-RED example application spec and provisioner.
+[Node-RED](http://nodered.org) is a low-code programming tool for building event driven IoT applications.

 ## A Simple CodeZero Application

 ### Application Spec

-The application spec is installed in a c6o cluster to trigger provisioning.
+The application spec is inserted in a c6o cluster by the c6o Store to trigger application installation.
 To get started, it's best to create an application spec manually before publishing it to Hub for development and testing.

 An example Node-RED manifest that supports installation, removal and launch from the c6o Marina desktop is as follows: